Candy Cane Mousse Cake

 Close-up of Candy Cane Mousse Cake sliced open

 This is another cake based on my popular Chocolate Raspberry Mousse Cake.
-(I also have a Pumpkin Chocolate Mousse Cake, if you want to see an autumn-themed version as well!)
+(I also have a Pumpkin Chocolate Mousse Cake, if you want to see an autumn-themed version as well!
+The autumn version also includes a video.)
 That cake is one of my very favorites, and I’ve decided I’m not going to be happy until I’ve tried new variations of it for every season and every holiday.
 Repeat with me: Go big, and then go bigger!
 Should I embroider that on a throw pillow for my house?
 Asking for a friend.

 If you love peppermint, you will also love my Candy Cane Cheesecake, Chocolate Candy Cane Cake, Candy Cane Cake, Peppermint Lava Cakes, and Peppermint Mocha Mousse Cake!